treuille/state-thoughts/README.md

 ## Todo

-- Copy over the `st_event` from the other repo
-- List out all the examples I want to do
-- Code them up
+- Code up existing examples
+- Look for more examples from the state example
 - Write up my notes on why I did what I did
 - Write up general principles I think are important for
     - state